MelodicCrypter/Remindah/README.md

-# Remindah is just reminder for Git and Terminal syntaxes.
+# Remindah is just a reminder for Git and Terminal syntaxes.